The Coat of Arms

 The royal borough title was granted to Kensington Council by Royal Charter on 20 November 1901.
 Queen Victoria awarded the title in recognition of her birthplace.
 Letters patent conferred the use of this royal title on 7 April 1964.

-The Kensington and Chelsea Council received its Charter of Incorporation as a London borough on 10 March 1964, following the re-organisation of London government.
-Prior to this the separate boroughs of Kensington and Chelsea had been metropolitan boroughs since 1 January 1900.
+Kensington and Chelsea Council received its Charter of Incorporation as a London borough on 10 March 1964.
+Before this Kensington and Chelsea were separate metropolitan boroughs dating back to 1 January 1900.

-The crest consists of a Bush of Broom.
-This indicates the connecting link between the two former boroughs of the ‘Brompton’ Ward of Kensington which, for Parliamentary purposes, forms part of the Constituency of Chelsea.
-Brompton, in medieval times, was an area famous for its fields of gorse and the name itself was a corruption of ‘broom tun’, a gorse farm.
+The crest consists of a broom bush.
+This represents the link between the two former boroughs of Kensington's 'Brompton' ward.
+This area is part of the Chelsea constituency.
+In medieval times Brompton was famous for its gorse fields.
+The name was a corruption of ‘broom tun’, a gorse farm.

-The motto 'Quam Bonum In Unum Habitare' is the Latin version of the opening words of the 133rd Psalm – ‘What a good thing it is to dwell together in unity’.
+The motto 'Quam Bonum In Unum Habitare' is the 133rd Psalm in Latin – ‘What a good thing it is to dwell together in unity’.